status-im/nim-chronos/docs/src/concepts.md

 progress, for example because it's waiting for some data to arrive, it hands control back to the dispatcher which ensures that the procedure is resumed when ready.

+A single thread, and thus a single dispatcher, is typically able to handle thousands of concurrent in-progress requests.

 ## The `Future` type